Interplanetary transfer legs#

 pykep.leg.sims_flanaganto arbitrary dynamics and non-uniform time grids.
 The dynamics are assumed to be zero-order hold and must be provided as compatible Taylor-adaptive integrators (tas).Note

-The requirements on the tas passed are: a) the first four heyoka parameters must be \(T, i_x, i_y, i_z\), b) the system dimension must be 7.
+The requirements on the tas passed are: a) the first four heyoka parameters must be \(T, i_x, i_y, i_z\), b) the system dimension must be 7 c) for the variational integrator, variations on the state and the four parameters only are considered.
+These requirements are all fulfilled by

 \[i_x^2 + i_y^2 + i_z^2 = 1, \quad \forall \text{segments}\]Note